MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04.md

 After you complete this lab, you will be able to:

-- Create a Team from a O365 Group
+- Create a Team from an Office 365 Group
 - Create a Team by using PowerShell
 - Create a Team with dynamic membership
 - Delete and recover Teams